General

 — Aristotle classified motion into Natural or Violent motion.
 Natural motion is when something moves to its natural place.
 Violent motion is forced motion of an object away from its natural place.

-READ ALSO: What is a good telescope for a 12 year old?
+READ ALSO: What is a photographic memory good for?

 What does Aristotle say about the unmoved mover?